Can I tell you about all the reasons I love this Mediterranean-inspired strata recipe?

 - Whisk eggs, milk, half and half, oregano, cayenne pepper (if using), and salt and pepper in a large bowl.

-- Fold in spinach, basil, sun-dried tomatoes, kalamata olives, and garlic.
-Fold in sourdough bread pieces and transfer mixture to baking dish.
+Fold in spinach, basil, sun-dried tomatoes, kalamata olives, and garlic.
+Fold in sourdough bread pieces, mozzarella cheese, and feta cheese, and transfer mixture to baking dish.
 Place baking dish on center rack of the oven and bake 45 minutes, or until edges are golden brown and the center is set.
 Allow to cool before slicing into pieces.
 Garnish with fresh basil and crushed red pepper if desired.

 Cover and refrigerate up to four days.